 Japan – (JIS X 8341-3)

 Japan is one of the leaders in seeking international standardization in the accessibility of technology.
 This was evident when the Japan Ministry of Postal and Telecommunication (MPT), gave a declaration about web accessibility guidelines in May of 1999.
 Established by the Japanese Standards Association (JSA) in June 2004, the Japanese web accessibility law for web content information accessibility (JIS X 8341-3 Standard) is based on ISO/IEC Guide 71 (JIS Z 8071).
-It sets the guidelines (or issues that must be considered in planning, designing, development, production, maintenance, and operation of web content) to ensure web content and information are accessible to older persons and persons with disabilities.
+It sets the guidelines (or issues that must be considered in the planning, designing, development, production, maintenance, and operation of web content) to ensure web content and information are accessible to older persons and persons with disabilities.

 Who must comply: JIS X 8341-3 Standard affects all ministries and the national public sector.

-It covers: Goods, services (transportation, education, employment opportunities, and public accommodations), communications, information, and government activities.
+It covers Goods, services (transportation, education, employment opportunities, and public accommodations), communications, information, and government activities.

 The JIS X 8341-3 standard does not adopt W3C’S WCAG guidelines but has similar success criteria as WCAG 2.0.
 However, it is not legally binding.